How to Cook Beets

 Roasting Method

-• Lay out a piece of aluminum foil large enough to wrap the beets.
-Place the beets on the foil.
-Drizzle olive oil on top of the beets and season with salt and pepper.
-Fold over the sides of the foil and wrap the beets so they are in a pouch.
+• Lay out a piece of aluminum foil large enough to wrap around the beets.
+Place the beets on the foil, drizzle with olive oil, and season with salt and pepper.
+Wrap the foil around the beets to form a pouch.

-• Allow to cool for 10 minutes and peel under cool running water.
+• Let the beets cool for 10 minutes, then peel them under cool running water.

 Steaming Method

-• Bring a large pot filled halfway with water to a boil under high heat.
-Add a steamer basket on top of the pot, making sure it’s not touching the water beneath it.
+• Bring a large pot filled halfway with water to a boil over high heat.
+Add a steamer basket to the pot, making sure it's not touching the water beneath it.

-• Allow to cool for 10 minutes and peel under cool running water.
+• Let the beets cool for 10 minutes, then peel them under cool running water.

 Boiling Method

-• In a large pot over high heat, place the beets, vinegar, bay leaf, garlic and salt.
-Add enough water to cover the beets completely, bring water to a boil, and then reduce to a simmer.
+• In a large pot over high heat, place the beets, vinegar, bay leaf, garlic, and salt.
+Add enough water to cover the beets completely, bring the water to a boil, and reduce to a simmer.

-• Allow to cool for 10 minutes and peel under cool running water.
+• Let the beets cool for 10 minutes, then peel them under cool running water.

 Notes